mercymn/nlp-representation-learning-and-machine-translation/README.md

 ## Example Results

 The figures below show representative attention visualisations produced by the BiLSTM and Transformer models during translation.
-Additional visualisations are available in `machine-translation/part3/`.
+Additional visualisations are available in the [machine-translation/part3](machine-translation/part3/) directory.

 ### BiLSTM Encoder–Decoder Attention